Thursday, March 23, 2023

 Chapter 16

-Rob asked me to come in on Monday to start Tuesday’s paper.
-He knew Johnny was coming and didn’t want to miss deadline that day.
+Bob asked me to come in on Monday to start Tuesday’s paper.
+He knew Jerry was coming and didn’t want to miss deadline that day.
 I agreed to come in on Monday.
 He then asked that I arrive for work at 4 a.m. on Tuesday.
 I refused and explained there was no sense in coming in early unless he was there with his content ready to go.
 There was very little of the paper I was allowed to do with out his consent so why come in and do stuff only to have to redo it.

-Rob was furious and once again beat on his chest exclaiming the entire time he was in charge.
+Bob was furious and once again beat on his chest exclaiming the entire time he was in charge.

 We locked up the building and left.
 For me, my time of putting out the paper was done.
 What I had hoped to be a promising start to a career had turned into a travesty.

-Jackie decided that it was time for her to get out as well.
+Julie decided that it was time for her to get out as well.
 We made plans to meet the next day to look for new work.
 We went to the employment office, where I filed for unemployment and she applied for jobs.

 I remember when she called to tell me that she had decided to stay.
 I understood why she did it.
 She had kids to take care of and she seemed to like her job.
-It sounded like a desperate act by William to try and keep a sinking ship a float.
-He knew if others walked, his stories to Johnny would be blown out of the water.
+It sounded like a desperate act by Bill to try and keep a sinking ship a float.
+He knew if others walked, his stories to Jerry would be blown out of the water.

 Chapter 17